Myles Straw Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in the league.

-- The Blue Jays' 3.80 team ERA ranks fourth across all MLB pitching staffs.
+- The Blue Jays have a 3.78 team ERA that ranks No. 1 among all league pitching staffs.

-- Blue Jays pitchers combine to give up 140 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Blue Jays pitchers combine to rank 20th in baseball in home runs allowed (140 total, 1.2 per game).

-- Ryu (0-1) takes the mound for the Blue Jays to make his second start of the season.

-- In his most recent appearance on Tuesday, the left-hander threw five innings against the Baltimore Orioles, giving up four earned runs while surrendering nine hits.
+- His most recent time out came on Wednesday against the Baltimore Orioles, when the lefty tossed six innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.